xtuml/bridgepoint/doc-internal/notes/167_dts0101037431/167_training_platform_ant.md

 6. Work Required
 ----------------
-6.1  Based on the requirements stated in [4], the following are most appealing:
+6.1  Much of the MOOC world is being driven by universities starting to put course content online.
+This sites built on this philosophy are too restrictive for our needs.
+Based on the requirements stated in [4], the following are most appealing:
   - __Moodle (https://moodle.com/)__ (In reality, a provider that hosts a moodle server that others can create courses on)
   - __openlearning (http://www.openlearning.com)__
   - __Eliademy (http://eliademy.com)__